grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 });
 ```

-## Adding authentication to your requests using the data proxy
+### Add authentication to your requests using the data proxy

-You can read about adding authentication to the data proxy [here](./add-authentication-for-data-source-plugins.md)
+To learn about adding authentication to the data proxy, refer to our [documentation](./add-authentication-for-data-source-plugins.md).

-## Debugging requests from the data proxy
+### Debug requests from the data proxy

-If you wish to debug the requests that are going from the Grafana backend to your API, you can enable the data proxy logging in the [configuration](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#dataproxy)
+If you want to debug the requests that are going from the Grafana backend to your API, enable the data proxy logging in the [configuration](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#dataproxy).

-You must also [enable debug logs](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#mode) in Grafana to be able to see the dataproxy logs
+You must also [enable debug logs](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#mode) in Grafana to be able to see the data proxy logs in your Grafana configuration file.

-In your Grafana configuration file:
+**Example:**

 ```
 [log]